grafana/writers-toolkit/docs/sources/write/shortcodes/index.md

 ## Datatable

-The `datatable` shortcode wraps a Markdown table and enables interactive DataTables functionality including column sorting, text search filtering, and pagination.
+The `datatable` shortcode wraps a Markdown table and enables interactive functionality including column sorting, text search filtering, and pagination.

 The shortcode takes no parameters.
 Place a standard Markdown table between the opening and closing tags.